Nobby Stiles: Manchester United

 Stiles supported Manchester United and his talent was swiftly recognised when he played for England Schoolboys at the age of 15.
 He achieved a childhood ambition when, in the same year, the club he supported gave him an apprenticeship in September 1959.

 Stiles was an unlikely-looking footballer in many ways – he was short, at a time when teenagers were being rejected by clubs purely because of their lack of height; he also had several teeth missing and wore dentures, the removal of which prior to matches gave him a gap-toothed expression which had the potential to scare.
 He became significantly bald at a young age and sported a dramatic comb-over.
-He was also severely short-sighted, and needed strong contact lenses when playing, and wore thick spectacles off the field.
+He was also severely short-sighted and needed strong contact lenses when playing, and wore thick spectacles off the field.

-Nevertheless, Manchester United manager Matt Busby saw something in the tenacious youngster.
-Stiles was given his debut as a full back in October 1960 against Bolton Wanderers.
-Stiles's simple passing game and fearless ball-winning skills saw his swift conversion into a "holding" midfield player of a type now a feature of all top teams but still a rarity at a time when forward lines consisted of five players and the midfield was restricted to covering half-backs.
+Nevertheless, Manchester United manager Matt Busby saw something in Stiles.
+He was given his debut as a full back in October 1960 against Bolton Wanderers.
+Stiles's simple passing game and ball-winning skills saw his conversion into a "holding" midfield player of a type now a feature of all top teams but still a rarity at a time when forward lines consisted of five players and the midfield was restricted to covering half-backs.
 His ability to gain and retain possession also allowed his teammates, such as Bobby Charlton and, later, George Best, to utilise more space on the field.
-Stiles's defensive skills were also utilised by United managers to great effect throughout his successful career.
+Stiles's defensive skills were also utilised by United managers to great effect throughout his career.

 That said, Busby was not afraid to sacrifice Stiles when required and when United beat Leicester City 3–1 in the 1963 FA Cup final, Stiles was not picked for the game.
 He began to make more frequent appearances in the seasons ahead, however, and won the First Division title in 1965.

 In 1967, Stiles won his second League championship medal with Manchester United, but greater club honours were to come.
 United reached the European Cup final, which was to be staged at Wembley, and Stiles's old nemesis Eusébio was again someone he had to deal with as part of a fearsome attacking potential posed by opponents Benfica.
-Stiles played well without keeping Eusébio wholly quiet, and with the score at 1–1 and just a few minutes left, the Portuguese legend got away from the United defence with just goalkeeper Alex Stepney to beat, yet only managed to slam the ball straight into Stepney's midriff.
+Stiles played well without keeping Eusébio wholly quiet; with the score at 1–1 and just a few minutes left, the Portuguese legend got away from the United defence with just goalkeeper Alex Stepney to beat, yet only managed to slam the ball straight into Stepney's midriff.
 United won 4–1 and became the first English club to lift Europe's main trophy.